Decoding Dark Matter Substructure without Supervision: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this work we show that dark matter substructure can serve as a useful probe to constrain models of dark matter.
-Concretely, different models of dark matter can lead to disparate morphology which can manifest themselves observationally via their imprint on extended lensing arcs.
-It has been previously shown that machine learning may even have the power to identify dark matter models based on signatures unique to substructure \cite{Alexander:2019puy}.
-In this work we have expanded on this idea, now utilizing the power and versatility of unsupervised machine learning algorithms to identify the presence of dark matter substructure in lensing images.
+It is now well known that dark matter substructure can be a useful probe to constrain models of dark matter based on their morphology.
+That can manifest observationally via their imprint on extended lensing arcs.
+It has been previously shown that machine learning has the power to identify dark matter models based on signatures unique to substructure \cite{Alexander:2019puy}.
+In this work we highlight the versatility of unsupervised machine learning algorithms in identifying the presence of dark matter substructure in lensing images, regardless of the substructure model.

-We have updated the results from \cite{Alexander:2019puy} using {\it ResNet} where a convolutional neural network is trained as a supervised multi-class classifier.
-Then, we have extended this analysis to unsupervised models.
-Specifically, we have considered a restricted Boltzmann machine, deep convolutional autoencoder, convolutional variational autoencoder, and an adversarial autoencoder on two data sets with increasing complexity.

-We found that the RBM model does not perform well for this task.
-Though a construction of a deep belief network \cite{doi:10.1162/neco.2006.18.7.1527} may help to disentangle substructures, likely the downfall of the RBM can be traced back to the loss of spatial information when the data is compressed to one dimension for training.
-Inspired by our earlier results, we trained three types of convolutional autoencoders on data containing no substructure.
-Both our AAE and VAE performed very well in distinguishing between images with substructure on Model A, achieving high AUC scores.
-The added complexity of Model B proved more challenging for both architectures - though they still have strong discriminating power.
-Lastly, our implementation of a DCAE shows moderate success on both data sets.

-By calculating the average Wasserstein distances for our data we further quantified the performance of our architectures.
-We found that the AAE and VAE produced the most faithful reconstruction of the input images, the DCAE is moderately degraded, while the RBM is significantly worse at reconstruction of the data.
-Furthermore, by calculating the distances for the data with substructures, we determined that Wasserstein distance is on average larger for these data - consistent with our expectations.
-We also find that the AAE and VAE give a smaller geodesic distance between the input and reconstruction for images with subhalos compared to those with vortices.
-An explanation for this can be attributed to higher symmetry for a population of subhalos - i.e. its lensing signature is more consistent with no substructure.
+We applied unsupervised models to realistic simulated data sets and found that a deep adversarial autoencoder achieves the best performance for detecting substructure anomalies, when compared to other types of autoencoders and a restricted Boltzmann machine, nearly saturating the optimal anomaly detector performance.
+By calculating the average Wasserstein distances for the data we further quantified the performance of these architectures.